coveooss/tgf/README.md

 > tgf
 usage: tgf [<flags>]

-tgf v1.12.2, a docker frontend for terragrunt.
+tgf v1.13.0, a docker frontend for terragrunt.
 Any parameter after -- will be directly sent to the command identified by entrypoint.

 Flags:
   -h, --help                   Show context-sensitive help (also try --help-long and --help-man).
-  -e, --entrypoint=ENTRYPOINT  Override the entry point for docker whish is terragrunt by default -i, --image=IMAGE            Use the specified image instead of the default one -d, --debug                  Print the docker command issued -t, --tag=TAG                Use a different tag on docker image instead of the default one -r, --refresh                Force a refresh of the docker image -v, --version                Get the current version of tgf
+  -e, --entrypoint=terragrunt  Override the entry point for docker -i, --image=coveo/tgf        Use the specified image instead of the default one -t, --tag=latest             Use a different tag on docker image instead of the default one -p, --profile=""             Set the AWS profile configuration to use -d, --debug                  Print the docker command issued -r, --refresh                Force a refresh of the docker image -v, --version                Get the current version of tgf -l, --logging=<level>        Set the logging level (critical=0, error=1, warning=2, notice=3, info=4, debug=5)
+      --no-home                Disable the mapping of the home directory
 ```

 If any of the tgf arguments conflicts with an argument of the desired entry point, you must place that argument after -- to ensure that they are